Robert J. Walls

 About Me

-Previously, I was a postdoctoral scholar in Department of Electrical Engineering and Computer Science at The Pennsylvania State University working with Prof. Patrick McDaniel.
-Before that, I attended the School of Computer Science at the University of Massachusetts advised by Prof. Brian Levine.
+Before joining WPI, I was a postdoctoral scholar at Penn State working with Prof. Patrick McDaniel and earned my Ph.D. from the University of Massachusetts Amherst, where I was advised by Prof. Brian Levine.

 News